Bicycle Trends in Cambridge

 Additional local surveys of Cambridge residents suggest that from 7% to 9% of Cambridge residents commute to work by bike.
 Local surveys also found a lot of bikes in Cambridge: for every 100 households, there are approximately 150 bicycles.

 Traffic counts conducted by the city found that between 2002 and 2012, rush hour bicycle trips in Cambridge tripled in number.
+In 2014, the total numbers actually took a dip down, although detailed analysis seems to identify construction impacts as a primary cause.
+Click here for more information.

 For more information on trends in bicycling in Cambridge, look to our Bicycle Counts Report.